Even in the audience, you could feel the speakers’ urgency, as they rushed to finish each point in 20 seconds.

 But what really goes behind these speeches?
 How do they go from thinking of a topic to speaking according to specific timings.

-For year two student Ryan Paul Augustine Lim, who spoke about the effect of Pokemon Go, the idea came from his partner.
+For year two communications and new media student Ryan, who spoke about the effect of Pokemon Go, the idea came from his partner.

 He said: “I got angry that my partner spent so much time on the game,”

 “Then like a USP student, I got critical and started thinking about how the game creates this kind of effect.”